 The role of graduate advisor and mentor is critical - not only to our students, our disciplines, and the University, but to all who stand to benefit from the contributions made by those we advise and mentor.
 Despite its importance, few faculty receive any formal training to meet the demands and challenges of the advising and mentoring role.
 The resources listed provide a brief

-In addition to providing general suggestions for good mentoring practice, this handbook also explores some of the special challenges and rewards of advising an increasingly diverse graduate student population.
+In addition to providing general suggestions for good mentoring practice, this handbook from Horace H. Rackham School of Graduate Studies at the University of Michigan explores some of the special challenges and rewards of advising an increasingly diverse graduate student population.

 Fine and Kurdek use a series of case studies to raise issues related to authorship decisions and suggest guidelines for discussing and determining authorship.
 The authors explore the problems associated with faculty who assign too little – or too much – credit to student contributions.
 Although the cases involve Psychology faculty and students, the issues and the advice cross disciplinary boundaries.

 Fedynich and Bain review the changing graduate student population, develop an awareness of the significant impact of faculty mentorship, and offer practical implications for the improvement in quality of faculty mentorship.

 This guide offers insight for teachers, administrators, and career advisors in science and engineering with respect to how they might improve their mentoring.
 This source also explores such topics as career planning, time management, writing development, and responsible scientific conduct.
 A list of additional resources on mentoring and related topics is included.